thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The following measurement types MAY be used:

-* 'BL': a Boot Loader
+* "BL": a Boot Loader
-* 'PRoT': a component of the PSA Root of Trust
+* "PRoT": a component of the PSA Root of Trust
-* 'ARoT': a component of the Application Root of Trust
+* "ARoT": a component of the Application Root of Trust
-* 'App': a component of the NSPE application
+* "App": a component of the NSPE application
-* 'TS': a component of a Trusted Subsystem
+* "TS": a component of a Trusted Subsystem

 ### Measurement Value